jshanson7/consists/Readme.md

 ```
 npm install compareUnorderedArrays --save
 ```
-then either `require` it or add `/dist/compareUnorderedArrays.min.js` to your html.
+or add `/dist/compareUnorderedArrays.min.js` to your html.

 ## Usage